Dmitry Volkov (entrepreneur)

-Dmitriy Borisovich Volkov (born 9 July 1976 in Moscow) is an entrepreneur and philosopher He co-founded Social Discovery Group (SDGroup), an international internet holding with headquarters in Malta, and сo-owns Dating Group.
-Co-founder of the non-profit cultural association The International Center for Consciousness Studies (ICCS).
+Dmitriy Borisovich Volkov (Дмитрий Борисович Волков; born 9 July 1976) is a Russian entrepreneur and philosopher.
+He co-founded Social Discovery Group (SDGroup), an international internet holding company headquartered in Malta, and is co-owner of Dating Group.
+He is also the co-founder of the non-profit cultural association, the International Center for Consciousness Studies (ICCS).

-In 2016, he founded SDG Arts and Science Foundation.
+In 2016, Volkov founded the SDG Arts and Science Foundation.

 He holds a PhD in philosophy and co-founded the Moscow Center for Consciousness Studies (MCCS) at the Philosophy Department of Moscow State University.

 Business

 In 1998, Volkov founded IT-online, a company specializing in developing and promoting online projects.

 In 2014, SDGroup, an internet holding company, was founded along with foreign partners.
 It consolidated Volkov's assets after the sale of IT-Online.
 The headquarters of SDGroup is located in Malta.

 Since 2013 and through SDGroup Volkov invested about $20 million in Bitfury, a blockchain software and hardware developer.

 In April 2018, Dmitriy Volkov and Yuriy Gurskiy joined the Managing Board of the Gagarin Capital venture fund owned by Nikolay Davidov and Mikhail Taver.
 In 2019, Dmitriy sold a part of his intellectual property to the management company for $215 million and acquired a share in Dating Group, a joint venture.
 Dating Group is one of the biggest companies in the industry, with 73 million registered users and an annual revenue of $200 million.
-The Dating Group includes Dating.com, Cupid Media, AnastasiaDate, AsianDate, ArabianDate, AfricaBeauties, AmoLatina, EuroDate, YourChristianDate, DateMyAge and ChinaLove.
+The Social Discovery Group includes Dating.com, AnastasiaDate, ArabianDate, AsianDate, AmoLatina and DateMyAge.
 In 2021, Dating Group acquired Once, the Swiss dating app.

-The dating.com group appears in the ICIJ offshore leaks database.
+Both the dating.com group and Dmitry Volkov appear in the ICIJ offshore leaks database.

 The holding company also owns a real estate fund, Real Estate Discovery Ventures (REDV).
 As of 2019, the estimated fund value is $198 million.
 The fund mainly focuses on the US shopping malls.

 Since 2001, Dmitriy Volkov has been a member of the Project Management Institute community and since 2006, a member of the Usability Professional Association.
-Dmitry completed Executive Education programs at Harvard Business School and the University of California, Berkeley.
+Volkov completed Executive Education programs at Harvard Business School and the University of California, Berkeley.
 He is a partner of several international funds, for example, Blockchain Capital and Mangrove Capital Partners.

 In February 2022, Dmitry Volkov ceased any operations in Russia and Belarus and discontinued registering new users from either country to the Social Discovery Group's portfolio of platforms.

+2026 ICIJ investigation

+In July 2026, the International Consortium of Investigative Journalists (ICIJ) published an investigation into the business practices of dating platforms associated with Volkov's Social Discovery Group (SDG).
+The investigation described Volkov as the primary owner of a network of more than 60 dating brands operated through companies including SDG, Social Discovery Ventures, SOL Networks and SOL Holdings.
+According to ICIJ, SOL Networks was the group's central operating company and operated platforms including Dating.com and AmoLatina during parts of the period examined.